 [Regulation 50 inserted in Gazette 27 Jun 2005 p.
 2855.]

-51. Circumstances in which employment may be terminated (section 11(1a))
+51. Circumstances of removal for physical or mental health reasons (section 11(1a))

 (1) A juvenile custodial officer or miscellaneous employee who is, in the opinion of the chief executive officer, unable to perform his or her duties properly by reason of his or her physical or mental health may be required by the chief executive officer to submit to a medical examination by a board consisting of a medical practitioner nominated by that juvenile custodial officer or miscellaneous employee, and 2 medical practitioners appointed by the Executive Director, Public Health.